NavyaG-lab/Tech-writer/README.md

 ## Contributing

-If you are contributing to the data-platform-docs please be mindful of the following things:
+If you are contributing to the data-platform-docs, please be mindful of the following things:

 * Make sure every .md file contains the owner on top and an empty line on bottom.
 Refer existing files.
 * If a new file is added, make sure its relative path is added in `mkdocs.yml`, under `nav`.